— Chief Seattle

 Climate change is a serious, in depth subject with a lot of moving parts and details to wrap your brain around.
 Educating the world about climate change is a daunting task – one that 17-year-old Rayan Krishnan decided to literally turn into a game.
 Together with his fellow students at Richmond’s Tesla STEM High School, they created Operation Sustain, a video game that teaches kids about climate change.

-The game is targeted at 3rd-5th graders and works so well that the EPA honored the team for their work.
+The game is targeted at third to fifth graders and works so well that the EPA honored the team for their work.
 Players start in an empty world where they must build houses, develop energy sources, and grow food.
 Each choice impacts the simulated environment in a way similar to our own.
 Players must monitor pollution levels, government finances, and the happiness of their citizenry.
 The game teaches kids to think critically about our future and to understand how a society’s choices affect the planet over time.

 Their mission is “Educating youth about climate change and other environmental issues to inspire them to make change.”
 You can read more about the game and its creators here.